 Take out learner driver insurance

-If you are looking at helping your child get a few extra hours behind the wheel you will need to get a quote for learner driver insurance.
+If you are looking at helping your child get a few extra hours behind the wheel you will need to get a quote for temporary learner driver insurance.

 You will first need to decide the duration you want the cover to start and then you can buy the policy that suits your needs.

 Learner driver insurance has a lot of benefits as it will protect the annual policy holder’s No Claims Discount and you will also receive a refund for your unused premium if you pass your test ahead of schedule.

 Ian McIntosh, CEO of RED Driving School explains how important it is to take out learner driver insurance.

 “Before you start your practice sessions, be sure to check that your insurance allows you to take out a learner.
 Once you’re in the passenger seat, stick to the roads you both know well to keep any initial nerves at bay.
 Don’t forget to give constant encouragement by focusing on what your child is doing well!”

 Consider the time of day

 When you start taking out your teen and they are developing their skills, you should first take them out in daylight and when the road conditions are good.